cboecking/gpt2099.nu/README.md

 Here are the modes:

+- Pipeline/script (no tty)
 - Interactive (tty)

-- Pipeline/script (no tty)
+### Pipeline/Script

+In previous examples, we demonstrated the following non-interactive command.
+The below example could be part of a bigger pipeline or script.

+```nu
+"lets talk about cats" | gpt2099 new
+```

 ### Interactive

 One of the goals of the project is to demonstrate how you can create CLI tools that are interactive using Nushell.
 Rather than simply have a command fail, we would like to prompt the user for more information if and when possible.

-In previous examples, we used the following non-interactive command:

-```nu
-"lets talk about cats" | gpt2099 new
-```

 Example interaction where the system prompts you if you did not supply one: